dmwm/tutorials/environ/rpm-dev.rst

 with it in order to test them.

-Only at the very end of this cycle you need to commit your git repository, your CMSDIST changes, and deployment script changes, and submit requests to pull those to official repos and apply tags as appropriate.
+Only at the very end of this cycle you need to commit your git repository, your ``cmsdist`` changes, and deployment script changes, and submit requests to pull those to official repos and apply tags as appropriate.
 This helps leave your change history clean with well-tested modifications, and you can almost certainly spin a fully functional version of your server at any point